Perspective Drawing—It’s As Easy As One-, Two-, Three-Point!

 - Overlapping shapes tend to create a feeling of depth.

-Rule: Use zero-point perspective when there are no parallel line in an image to create the sense of depth.
+Rule: Use zero-point perspective when there are no parallel lines in an image to create a sense of depth.

 Have a question?